Richard-L4/the-majors/README.md

 - Chat GPT for minor bug fixes.
 [Back to the top](#the-majors)
 ## Testing
-- I used  dev tools and inspect on the preview page to test at first point how the project looked on all screen sizes as a first stage.
+- I used  dev tools and 'inspect' on the preview page to test at first point how the project looked on a small screen simulating various mobile devices and then more widely for devices such as I pad's, tablets, laptop's and then by entereing pixel sizes into dev tools large and very large screens as a first stage.
 - I later tested the site for usability on my own personal phone as well as my own I pad to simulate different screen sizes in a 'real world' environment.
 - As an added measure of testing I sent a link of the GitHub site to a friend who is a Developer so he could give me feedback on how he found the site from a user and profession perspective.
 - I used my project as an example for my fellow students to see, with some feedback from our facilitator as well as several mentor sessions.